News Release

 Start;Home;Publication;Media Room;bukan default.aspx

-No. 28/126/DKom The Bank Indonesia Board of Governors agreed on 17-18th June 2026 to raise the BI-Rate by 25 bps to 5.75%, the Deposit Facility (DF) rate by 25 bps to 4.75%, and the Lending Facility (LF) rate by 25 bps to 6.50
+No. 28/162/DKom The Bank Indonesia Board of Governors Meeting on 18-19th August 2026 decided to hold the BI-Rate at 5.75%, while maintaining the Deposit Facility rate at 4.75% and Lending Facility rate at 6.50%.
+This decision remains consistent with e

 Other Articles